 Arbitration is a process, not unlike court (but much less formal).
 It uses a neutral arbitrator instead of a judge or jury to hear evidence and issue a decision, known as an "award."
 This award is generally final and binding on the parties in the case.
 In addition, arbitration has more limited discovery than in court, and is subject to very limited review by courts.

 Arbitration hearings are typically brief.
 For claims of $10,000 or less, you may choose whether the hearing takes place in person, by telephone, or solely on the basis of documents submitted to the arbitrator.
 (If you choose an in-person hearing, it will take place in the county/parish of your billing address.)
 You may retain an attorney to represent you in arbitration if you choose.

-Arbitration under AT&T's arbitration provision will take place on an individual basis.
-The arbitrator can't consolidate the claims of more than one person or proceed on a class-wide basis.
-But arbitration doesn't affect the substance of your legal claims; arbitrators can award the same damages and relief that a court can award.
+Arbitration will take place on an individual basis.
+The arbitrator can't consolidate the claims of more than one person without everyone's consent or proceed on a class-wide or representative basis.
+But arbitration doesn't affect the substance of your legal claims; arbitrators can award the same damages and relief that a court can award in an individual case.

 Arbitrations under AT&T's arbitration provision will be administered by the American Arbitration Association (AAA

 ), a leading non-profit arbitration provider.
-The arbitration will use the AAA's Commercial Dispute Resolution Procedures and the Supplementary Procedures for Consumer Related Disputes as modified by AT&T's arbitration provision to make arbitration less expensive and more convenient for our customers.
+The arbitration will use the AAA's Consumer Arbitration Rules as modified by AT&T's arbitration provision to make arbitration less expensive and more convenient for our customers.
 Because the AAA may update those rules from time to time, and because the applicable rules for any particular arbitration will be the ones in force at the time, please check the Consumer section

 on AAA's website to see the latest version.